Heart of a Child: Production

 It was the second feature film directed by Clive Donner, who had turned down two films after his debut The Secret Place.

+Filming started September 1957 and took place in Austria and at Beaconsfield Studios.
+Alfred Shaugnessy who produced said it was made by the "Box organisation".
+He called it "a very sentimental story in what I would call ‘Lassie’ territory" and claimed he took over directing for ten days when Donner came down with the flu, although says Donner reshot most of this.

-He says they reshot the ending twice at the request of Earl St John who was dissatisfied with it.
-Then Sydney Box wrote another ending and that was used.
+According to Donner they reshot the ending twice at the request of Earl St John who was dissatisfied with it; then Sydney Box wrote another ending and that was used.
 Donner said the film "was not a happy experience" even though there was location work in Austria.

 Reception

 Donner said "I don't think it did as great business as it could have done because sentimentality of that sort is something I wasn't right for and I think I was fighting it.
 If I'd really gone for broke I think I would've done big, big business."